Tensorial structure of the lifting doctrine in constructive domain theory

 \paragraph{Why does constructive domain theory matter?}

 The generality of our results is important, as modern approaches to programming semantics routinely involve computing recursive functions in non-boolean toposes.
-Our interest in constructive domains is not rooted in the philosophy of intuitionism, but instead in the practical necessity to study computation in \emph{variable and continuous sets}~\citep{lawvere:1975} as well as \emph{effective sets}~\citep{hyland:1982,bauer:2006}, whose dynamics generalize those of constant sets.
+Our interest in constructive domains is not rooted in the philosophy of intuitionism, but instead in the practical necessity to study computation in \emph{variable and continuous sets}~\cite{lawvere:1975} as well as \emph{effective sets}~\cite{hyland:1982,bauer:2006}, whose dynamics generalize those of constant sets.

-In fact, it happens that the constructive theory of dcpos has not received much attention in the literature outside the groundbreaking work of \citet{kock:1995,townsend:1996,dejong-escardo:2021,dejong:2021,dejong:2023:thesis}.
+In fact, it happens that the constructive theory of dcpos has not received much attention in the literature outside the groundbreaking work of Kock~\cite{kock:1995}, Townsend~\cite{townsend:1996}, and De Jong and \'Escard\'o~\cite{dejong-escardo:2021,dejong:2021,dejong:2023:thesis}.
 Therefore many results that appear to be ``obvious'' have not in fact been established, and the constructive domains behave differently enough from the classical ones that it would not be safe to take these results for granted.
 This paper is one further step in the direction of a thorough and base-independent account of dcpos that is applicable in an arbitrary topos.

 \paragraph{Topos-theoretic forerunners} Many of the results of the present paper have not previously been stated for dcpos, but their proofs nonetheless follow a well-trod template from locale theory and topos theory.
-For example, the two-dimensional analysis of lifting in terms of Sierpi\'nski cones and partial products was carried out for bounded toposes over a fixed elementary topos by \citet{johnstone:1992} and \citet[\S{}B4.4]{johnstone:2002} and applied to the \emph{topical domain theory} of algebraic dpcos over a given topos by \citet{vickers:1999}.
-On the other hand, not all dcpos come from a locale~\citep{johnstone:1981}: therefore, although our proofs are the ones that one naturally expects from experience with locales and toposes, the results must still be stated and proved for dcpos.
+For example, the two-dimensional analysis of lifting in terms of Sierpi\'nski cones and partial products was carried out for bounded toposes over a fixed elementary topos by Johnstone~\cite{johnstone:1992}\footnote{See also \S{}B4.4 of \emph{The Elephant}~\cite{johnstone:2002}.} and applied to the \emph{topical domain theory} of algebraic dpcos over a given topos by Vickers~\cite{vickers:1999}.
+On the other hand, not all dcpos come from a locale~\cite{johnstone:1981}: therefore, although our proofs are the ones that one naturally expects from experience with locales and toposes, the results must still be stated and proved for dcpos.
 With this said, we acknowledge that the two-dimensional analysis of dcpo lifting exposed here is well-known in the domain theoretic community and it is included in the present paper only for the sake of systematising existing knowledge.

 We are unsure if our main results concerning the cocompleteness of lifting algebras and their symmetric monoidal structure carry over to locales and toposes, but answering such a question would be a natural next step.